multimodalAI/multimodal-ai-hugo-group/content/authors/mirella-lapata/_index.md

 # Is this the primary user of the site?
 superuser: false

+# Order that this section appears on the page.
+weight: 20

 # Role/position
 role: Professor of Natural Language Processing, University of Edinburgh \& UKRI Turing AI World-Leading Researcher Fellow